Friday, August 26, 2016

 Fish transporting houses.
 And a beautiful woman, with half a head.
 It’s a wild collection of images.

-Faces hidden behind balaclavas, and heads covered by an assortment of sombreros and hats the artists worked feverishly in the scorching afternoon sun.
+Faces hidden behind balaclavas, and heads covered by an assortment of sombreros and hats, the artists worked feverishly in the scorching afternoon sun.

-Using spray bombs, brushes, rags and paints they created beautiful outdoor masterpieces for everyone to enjoy.
+Using spray bombs, brushes, rags, and paints, they created beautiful outdoor masterpieces for everyone to enjoy.

-Artist - Chugs
+Artist Chugs

-Or Liz Rashell co-founder of World Art Destinations based in Cancun and co-producer of Seawalls for Oceans.
+Or Liz Rashell, co-founder of World Art Destinations based in Cancun and co-producer of Seawalls for Oceans.

 Then there is Capitan Klavis (Geovani Klavis Delgado), Chugs (Juan Chuger Herrera), and Dherzu Uzala also based in the Playa del Carmen – Cancun area.

-Joint effort by several artists - Welcome to Isla
+Joint effort by several artists, Welcome to Isla

-And Jose Luis Torres Sanchez who is from Guadalajara on the western side of Mexico.
+And Jose Luis Torres Sanchez, who is from Guadalajara on the western side of Mexico.

-These are the same artists that created the welcoming mural on the northern end of our island airport, across from the car ferry.
+These are the same artists who created the welcoming mural on the northern end of our island airport, across from the car ferry.
+It’s a delightful collage of whale sharks, manta rays, a lighthouse, and the goddess Ixchel.

-Painted by Capitan Klavis
+Artist Capitan Klavis

 We have photographs, dozens of photographs of the artists, of them working, and of the final paintings, but this week’s blog article is a little light on words.